ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 Link to [**design**](/mosip/mosip/blob/master/docs/design/registration-processor/Approach_for_http_integration.md)

 ## 2.5 Multiple Workflows (Specific to lifecycle – E.G.: New vs. Update, Activation vs. Deactivation, Applicant Type specific workflow)
-Multiple workflows increase reusability, readability, and maintainability of different micro services.
+Multiple workflows increase reusability, readability and maintainability of different micro services.
 ## 2.6 Scalability and Throughput
-MOSIP is scalable so that it can handle any kind of processing load or request in future without disturbing the base architecture.
+MOSIP is scalable so that it can handle any kind of processing load or request in the future without disturbing the base architecture.
 MOSIP infrastructure can handle additional processing request based on the requirement of a country.
 The architecture is design in such a way that it is flexible to support scalability and holds the request until the end goal is achieved.

 Link to [**design**](/mosip/mosip/blob/0.9.0_MOS-15017/docs/design/registration-processor/Approach_for_Back_Pressure_Handling.md)